Shenzhen Bao'an International Airport: Former terminals

 Terminal A and B primarily served domestic flights.
 Terminal D, the international terminal, was opened in December 2008.
 It had no air gates of its own, just airside bus service to distant positions around the airport.
 These terminals covered an area of 152000 m2 and consisted of 24 jetways.
 All three former terminals were closed on 27 November 2013, with the brand new replacement Terminal 3 opening the following day.

 Current terminal

 At the beginning of 2008 the 1.6 km long new terminal commenced being built as one of main works for the 2011 Summer Universiade.
-This new terminal building was called "Terminal 3" from the beginning of construction until its formal opening.
+Designed by the architectural firm Studio Fuksas, this new terminal building was called "Terminal 3" from the beginning of construction until its formal opening.
 Soon after the decision of the closure of Terminals A, B and D, "Terminal 3" was renamed as it was the only terminal building in operation.
 The terminal was opened on 28 November 2013 after four years of planning and construction.